microsoft/AirSim/docs/event_sim.md

 #### Algorithm
 The working of the event simulator loosely follows this set of operations:
 1. Take the difference between the log intensities of the current and previous frames.
 2. Iterating over all pixels, calculate the polarity for each each pixel based on a threshold of change in log intensity.
 3. Determine the number of events to be fired per pixel, based on extent of intensity change over the threshold.
 Let $N_{max}$ be the maximum number of events that can occur at a single pixel, then the total number of firings to be simulated at pixel location $u$ would be $N_e(u) = min(N_{max}, \frac{\Delta L(u)}{TOL})$.
 4. Determine the timestamps for each interpolated event by interpolating between the amount of time that has elapsed between the captures of the previous and current images.

-    $ t = t_{prev} + \frac{\Delta T}{N_e (u)} $
+$t = t_{prev} + \frac{\Delta T}{N_e(u)}$
 5. Generate the output bytestream by simulating events at every pixel and sort by timestamp.